 Colin Meehan is Director of Regulatory and Public Affairs at First Solar, with responsibility over Texas and the eastern U.S. Most recently, Mr. Meehan led Comverge, Inc.’s demand response regulatory and market strategy in Texas and California.
 Prior experience includes serving as Environmental Defense Fund’s Policy Manager for U.S. Climate and Energy.

-Johnson, et al., “Evaluating rotational inertia as a component of grid reliability with high penetrations of variable renewable energy,” Energy (2019)
+Johnson, et al., “Evaluating rotational inertia as a component of grid reliability with high penetrations of variable renewable energy,” Webber Energy Group (2019)